walaber-ent/pgrc-mod/docs/20-creating-a-track.markdown

 ![Trophy Ghost Copied Files](../assets/images/trophy-ghost-dest-files.jpg)

 Now re-export your mod!
 In the track select screen you should see the trophy times displayed for each car class.
 They will not immediately show up in-game though, because your local best time is equal to or better than the ghost time (since it's a copy of your own best time)...
 This is the same scenario as a player who has already beaten your trophy ghost!
 If you want to actually verify the ghost in-game, you will need to delete the progress for your track from your `records.cfg` file in the game Save Data folder to reset your progress for your track.

+## <a name="uploading"></a>Uploading to Steam Workshop
+When you are done testing locally and ready to share with players around the world, it's time to upload your mod to Steam Workshop!
+There are detailed instructions [here](../overview#uploading-to-workshop)

 ## <a name="troubleshooting"></a>Troubleshooting